Guy Oseary: Other work

 Oseary has written four books, including a book on Jewish influences in the music industry titled Jews Who Rock.
-His second book, On the Record, is a collection of first-hand accounts on how to break into the music industry from many of the most successful artists, producers, and executives.
-He also authored two coffee table books with his own photography of Madonna's 2006 and 2008–09 tours respectively titled "Madonna: Confessions" and "Madonna: Sticky & Sweet."
+His second book, On the Record, is a collection of first-hand accounts on how to break into the music industry from successful artists, producers, and executives.
+He also wrote two coffee table books with his own photography of Madonna's 2006 and 2008–09 tours respectively titled Madonna: Confessions and Madonna: Sticky & Sweet.

 Oseary, along with Ashton Kutcher and Ronald Burkle, is a co-founder at A-Grade Investments, a venture capital firm that has made numerous investments in companies such as Airbnb, Foursquare, Shazam, SoundCloud, Spotify, and Uber.
 He co-founded Sound Ventures with Ashton Kutcher three years later to focus on sectors ranging from micro-mobility and insurance to fintech and medtech.

 In 2010, Madonna and Oseary founded gym chain Hard Candy Fitness.
-They've also partnered with Iconix Brand Group to launch the lifestyle brand "Truth or Dare by Madonna."
+They also partnered with Iconix Brand Group to launch the lifestyle brand "Truth or Dare by Madonna."

 Oseary appears in cameos in movies such as Charlie's Angels, Charlie's Angels: Full Throttle, and You Don't Mess with the Zohan.
 He also made a cameo in Madonna's 1992 music video for her single "Deeper and Deeper."

-Charity
+In January 2024 it was announced that Scar Tissue, the autobiography of Anthony Kiedis, singer for the Red Hot Chili Peppers, will be turned into a theatrical movie with Oseary, Kiedis and Brian Grazer producing the film for Universal Pictures.

+Philanthropy

-In honor of his 46th birthday, Oseary launched Good Today (previously Good St.), a non-profit platform democratizing philanthropy and activism by making it easy and meaningful to give charity to hundreds of new causes and organizations across the globe.
+In honor of his 46th birthday, Oseary launched Good Today (previously Good St.), a non-profit giving platform.